arangodb/arangodb/Documentation/Books/Manual/Deployment/ActiveFailover/README.md

       | tee cluster/8530.stdout 2>&1 &
 ```

-After the Leader server is fully started then you can add additional Followers,
+After the _leader_ server is fully started then you can add additional _followers_,
 with basically the same startup parameters (except for their address and database directory)

 ```bash